Over (cricket): Tactical considerations in bowling overs

 The over is a fundamental consideration in the tactical planning of the fielding side.
 Since a single bowler has only six legal balls to bowl before they must hand the ball to another bowler, the bowler typically plans to use those six balls to set up a pattern of play designed to get a batting player out.
 For example, they may bowl the first few balls with the same line, length, or spin.
 The bowler intends to tempt the batting player into scoring runs by providing balls that are relatively easy to hit.
 If the batting player takes the bait, the bowler can then follow up with a variation designed to hit the wicket, or a ball that is intended to induce a mistake from a batting player who is still in aggressive run-scoring mode, which will result in the batting player being caught out.

 Cricket imposes penalties if a team bowls its overs at a very slow over rate, such as fines, loss of competition points, and match bans.
 If a team is proceeding slowly, some captains will choose to use slow/spin bowlers.
 Such bowlers have a shorter run up so they complete their overs more quickly.
 Often this means choosing an inferior strategy by employing a less skilful bowler to avoid penalties that are perceived to be greater, such as being banned or losing points.

-Bowling a maiden over in ODI and T20 forms of cricket is quite rare and difficult, as the batting players seek to maximise their scoring opportunities.
+Bowling a maiden over in ODI and T20 forms of cricket can be difficult as the batting players seek to maximise their scoring opportunities and the rules have restricted field placements that help batters score more easily.
+If a 0 run over is achieved it can have significant impact on the tactical state of the game.
+The final overs in an innings are often described as the "death overs" or "bowling at the death", with bowlers who are said to be particularly skilful at restricting scoring toward the end of an innings often called "death bowlers" in a similar fashion to closing pitchers in baseball.
+Players who are said to excel in this role include Indian Jasprit Bumrah, Australian Ian Harvey, South African Andrew Hall and New Zealand's Daniel Vettori.